Ero s onoga svijeta: Synopsis

-Act I
+Act 1

 On the threshing floor of a rich peasant, Marko, young women are singing while threshing grain.
 Only master Marko's daughter Djula is sad because her mother had died and her stepmother, Doma, does not care for her at all.
 Djula's voice awakes Mića, a young man whom nobody knows.

-While the women are comforting Djula and starting to sing again, Mića slides down from a big haystack on which he had been lying unnoticed - as if he had fallen from the sky.
+While the women are comforting Djula and starting to sing again, Mića slides down from a big haystack on which he had been lying unnoticed – as if he had fallen from the sky.
 The superstitious women believe him when he says: "I am Ero from another world!"

 He starts weaving a story about life "up there" and delivering messages from their deceased loved ones.
 Djula's stepmother comes out and complains about their idleness.
 However, Mića convinces her to return to the kitchen by deceit.
 Left alone with Djula, he tells her that her late mother has chosen him to be her husband.

 While they are discussing how to get her father, Marko, to consent to their marriage, her father himself appears and drives Mića off, refusing to give shelter to the scoundrel.

 Doma, who had also heard of this young man from "another world", seeks out Mića and asks him about her late husband, Matija.
 Mića tells her that, having heard about her new marriage and her lack of respect for him, Matija is furious.
 Mića adds that his pockets are empty and Doma, in a pang of conscience, hands him a sock full of gold coins to give to Matija when he sees him next.
 Mića joyfully leaves.
 However, when Marko finds out about the money, he gathers men to go after Mića.

-Act II
+Act 2

 At the local mill, Sima, the miller, mills and sings joyfully as the women start gathering.
 Each one of them claims to be in a rush and Sima doesn't know how to please them all.
 When Doma arrives with Djula, she insists they be served at once, which leads to an all-round quarrel.
 Djula tries to calm her stepmother down, but Doma doesn't listen and leaves fuming.
 Djula laments after her ill fate and Sima comforts her before she leaves with the other women.

 Then, we see Mića on the run.
 He had disguised himself as a miller's apprentice.
 When the angry mob catches up with him, they are unable to recognize him and Mića tells them he had seen someone running towards the mountains.
 The mob decides to leave their horses behind and continue the pursuit on foot.
 Then, Djula appears, and Mića assures her that he had taken the coins just to make as a ruse, and then persuades her to run away with him.
 When Marko and men return, a young shepherd informs them that he saw Mića and Djula fleeing on Marko's horse.